-The below rates were approved by the Board of Directors during a regular scheduled Special Board Meeting held January 28, 2015 to become effective February 1, 2016.
+The below rates were approved by the Board of Directors during a Special Board Meeting held December 19, 2018 to become effective January 1, 2019.

 All domestic meters are calculated in cubic feet.
 All quantities in excess of the minimum shall be charged at $1.05 per 100 cubic feet.

 All domestic meters in Zone “0” are calculated in cubic feet.
 All quantities in excess of the minimum shall be charged at $1.19 per 100 cubic feet.

 |Meter Size||Nominal Flow Diameter||Rated Gpm Design||Minimum Bimonthly Charge||Minimum Flow C.F.||Minimum Installation Charges|

 Charges for installation of meters was passed by the Board of Directors at the June 27, 2012 meeting.

 Charges for Fire Hydrant Participation fee is $1,125.00 per meter installation and was adopted at the June 27, 2012 Board meeting.

 A service availability charge is added to all meter installations.
 The charge of $1,785.00 was adopted at the August 19, 1986 Board meeting.